 Unity Trail provides the opportunity for anyone to enjoy the great outdoors.
 Whether you travel by foot or by bike, this 3-mile paved trail will make your outdoor experience more enjoyable.
 Start at the Faribault County Fairgrounds and end at the beautiful rest areas at the center of I-90, the nation’s longest coast-to-coast highway.
 Enjoy the beauty of the City of Blue Earth, the world’s richest agricultural land, the Blue Earth River and Southern Minnesota woodlands.
 View a map of the city’s trail system!

 The Faribault County Fairgrounds are located right on North Main Street.
 The Fairgrounds offer ball fields, a walking/biking trail, camping and bathrooms.
 The campground has 4 tent sites and 9 electrical sites with full hookups.
 There is a fee of $20.00 per night for the electrical sites and $10.00 per night for the tent sites.
 The City allows a maximum of five consecutive nights of camping at the campground unless prior arrangements have been made.
 There is a $5.00 charge for waste tank dumping.
 A payment box is located at the site for your convenience.
 These amenities are looked after by the world’s largest statue of the Green Giant.
-The campground has been closed for the 2018 season.
+Contact City Hall at (507) 526-7336 with your questions.
+The campground has been opened for the 2019 season.

 Leland Park and Beyer Field border each other on County Road 16 (Leland Pkwy).
 These two parks include the municipal ice rink, sledding hill and warming house.